Organizations adapt programs, take extra caution to serve homebound

 Serving people confined to their homes has never been more needed — or more precarious.

-As COVID-19 continues to spread across New Mexico, organizations that serve individuals who cannot leave their homes due to an illness, old age or a disability have adapted their operations to ensure the safety of those they serve — many of whom are at highest risk of developing severe symptoms of the disease.
+As COVID-19 continues to spread across New Mexico, organizations that serve individuals who cannot leave their homes due to an illness, old age or a disability have adapted their operations to ensure the safety of those they serve — many at the highest risk of developing severe symptoms of the disease.

 But social-distancing guidelines intended to slow the spread of the new coronavirus that causes COVID-19, and to protect those most at risk, also can leave people living in isolation feeling even more alone.